-By transitioning from a GRV based cost recovery to a per service unit rate, there will be varying impacts for each ratepayer, depending on the total valuation of their property.
-In addition, this will also be the case between rating categories.
-This can be demonstrated by the following table that spreads the cost based on bins/lifts.
+By transitioning from a GRV based cost recovery to a per service recovery model, there will be varying impacts for each ratepayer, depending on the total valuation of their property (see Attachment 2).
+In addition, this will also be the case between rating categories, which is demonstrated by the above table that apportions the cost based on service/lifts.